GreatTyrion/google_trends_project/README.md

 2. Initiate the project (3 hours)
    * Create a GitHub repository for this project
    * Use Python virtual environment in Jupyter Notebook (it takes me a while...)
-   * Try using some Python library in the Jupyter Notebook
+   * Try using some Python library in the Jupyter Notebook to test the virtual environment
    * Update README.md file
 3. Try pytrends API in Jupyter Notebook (4 hours)
    * Reading the documentation of pytrends API
    * Try pytrends API in Jupyter Notebook
    * Collect bitcoin daily trends data
-   * Process bitcoin daily trends data into weekly data
+   * Process bitcoin daily trends data to obtain weekly data

    You can find related file in `collect_bitcoin_trends_data_jupyter` folder
 4. Try another method (2 hours)